 Easy enough for weeknight dinner, yet elegant enough for entertaining, this dish is what I call winning at life.

-- The recipe calls for 2 heaping cups of green apples, which is about 2 apples.
+- The apple cider apples portion of the recipe calls for 2 heaping cups of green apples, which is about 2 apples.
 I used Golden Delicious green apples because their crisp mellow sweetness pairs wonderfully with pork, but feel free to use whatever variety is your favorite – red or green.

-- I didn’t peel the apples for this recipe because I like the crispness of the skin, but you can absolutely peel them prior to dicing them if you prefer.
+- I didn’t peel the apples because I like the crispness of the skin, but you can absolutely peel them prior to dicing them if you prefer.

 Forget beef, pork chops are what’s for dinner!